xd009642/xd009642.github.io/_posts/2026-03-20-Fork-Off-fixing-an-old-Tarpaulin-bug.markdown

 Sure enough running this I get a failure after around 5-10 runs on average.
 I triggered a few just in case there was anything unclear in what could be the cause.

+# Debugging

+To debug this we go back to an old friend [tarpaulin-viewer](https://github.com/xd009642/tarpaulin-viewer) a Qt app to visualise the dumped traces from Tarpaulin.